 Field-hunting tip

-Look in pallasite meteorites country — that is the host setting where chladniite typically forms.
+Look in pallasite meteorites country, the host setting where chladniite typically forms.
 If you start seeing olivine, troilite, kamacite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.